gohugoio/hugo/docs/content/templates/functions.md

 [RFC 3986]: http://tools.ietf.org/html/rfc3986

-Without `safeUrl`, only the URI schemes `http:`, `https:` and `mailto:` are considered safe.
-All other URI schemes, e.g.&nbsp;`irc:` and `javascript:`, get filtered and replaced with the `ZgotmplZ` unsafe content indicator.
+Without `safeUrl`, only the URI schemes `http:`, `https:` and `mailto:` are considered safe by Go.
+If any other URI schemes, e.g.&nbsp;`irc:` and `javascript:`, are detected, the whole URL would be replaced with `#ZgotmplZ`.
+This is to "defang" any potential attack in the URL, rendering it useless.

 Example: Given a site-wide `config.toml` that contains this menu entry: